 - (a) Voluntary Manslaughter.
-A person commits voluntary manslaughter when that person: - (1) Recklessly, with extreme indifference for human life, causes death of another person; or - (2) Negligently causes the death of another person, other than an accomplice, by committing the lethal act in in the course of and in furtherance of committing or attempting to commit one of the following offenses: first or second degree arson as defined in RCC § 22E-2501; first degree sexual abuse as defined in RCC § 22E-1303; first degree sexual abuse of a minor as defined in RCC § 22E-1304; first and second degree criminal abuse of a minor as defined in RCC § 22E-1501; first degree burglary as defined in RCC § 22E-2701, when committed while possessing a dangerous weapon on his or her person; first, second, third, or fourth degree robbery as defined in RCC § 22E-1501; or first or second degree kidnapping as defined in RCC § 22E-1401.
+A person commits voluntary manslaughter when that person: - (1) Recklessly, with extreme indifference for human life, causes death of another person; or - (2) Negligently causes the death of another person, other than an accomplice, in the course of and in furtherance of committing or attempting to commit one of the following offenses: - (A) First or second degree arson as defined in RCC § 22E-2501; - (B) First degree sexual abuse as defined in RCC § 22E-1303; - (C) First degree sexual abuse of a minor as defined in RCC § 22E-1304: - (D) First and second degree criminal abuse of a minor as defined in RCC § 22E-1501; - (E) First degree burglary as defined in RCC § 22E-2701, when committed while possessing a dangerous weapon on his or her person; - (F) First, second, third, or fourth degree robbery as defined in RCC § 22E-1501; or - (G) First or second degree kidnapping as defined in RCC § 22E-1401. - (b) Involuntary Manslaughter.
+A person commits involuntary manslaughter when that person recklessly causes the death of another person. - (c) Voluntary Intoxication.
+A person shall be deemed to have consciously disregarded the risk required to prove that the person acted with extreme indifference to human life in paragraph (a)(1) if the person is unaware of the risk due to his or her self-induced intoxication, but would have been aware had he or she been sober. - (d) Penalties. - (1) Voluntary manslaughter is a Class [X] crime, subject to a maximum term of imprisonment of [X], a maximum fine of [X], or both. - (2) Involuntary manslaughter is a Class [X] crime, subject to a maximum term of imprisonment of [X], a maximum fine of [X], or both.